Stranger Things to The Celebrity Traitors: The best TV shows of 2025 in the UK

 Pete Wicks: For Dogs’ Sake

-Stream it now in Apps > U
+Stream all episodes in Apps > U

 What it is: The TOWIE graduate and Strictly star helps the charity Dogs Trust to rehabilitate and rehome rescued dogs.

-Number of episodes: 4 x 45 minutes
+Number of episodes: 10 x 45 minutes (series 1-2, plus Christmas special)

 Why you should stream it: You may not think the flamboyantly groomed and coiffed Wicks is to your taste at first, but we defy anyone not to be won over by this sweet-natured Essex lad after watching him in any of his TV appearances – from Celebrity MasterChef to Celebrity SAS: Who Dares Wins and especially his triumphant run to the Strictly semi-final last year.
 And he’s in his element presenting this heartwarming series, in which his genuine love for animals is front and centre.
 If you get through it without shedding a tear, we suggest double-checking whether your heart is made of actual stone.

-SAS Rogue Heroes series 2
+SAS Rogue Heroes

 What it is: The continuation of Peaky Blinders creator Steven Knight’s fact-based wartime drama about the early days of the Special Air Service.